Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 *Albedo* is the base color for the material, on which all the other settings operate.
 When set to *Unshaded*, this is the only color that is visible.
-In previous versions of Godot, this channel was named *Diffuse*.
+In previous versions of Pandemonium, this channel was named *Diffuse*.
 The change of name mainly happened because, in PBR (Physically Based Rendering), this color affects many more calculations than just the diffuse lighting path.